rahulchilukuri/rahulchilukuri/study/readme/frameworks/oops.md

 <!-- TOC --><a name="what-are-the-four-pillars-of-oop"></a>
 # What are the four pillars of OOP?

-Encapsulation: Bundling data and methods that operate on the data within a single unit (class).
+• Abstraction:
+Hides complex implementation details, exposing only essential features.
+Example: A Vehicle class with an abstract stop() method.

+• Encapsulation:
+Bundles data (fields) and methods within a class, controlling access using access modifiers.
+Example: Private fields accessed via public getter and setter methods.

+• Inheritance:
-Inheritance: A mechanism where a new class derives properties and behaviors from an existing class.
+Enables a new class (child) to inherit attributes and methods from an existing class (parent), promoting code reuse.
+Example: A Car class inheriting from a Vehicle class.

-Polymorphism: The ability of an object to take many forms (e.g., method overriding and overloading).

-Abstraction: Hiding complex implementation details and showing only essential features.
+• Polymorphism:
+Allows methods to behave differently based on the object it operates on.
+Allows for interchangeability of types that share an inheritance chain.

 <!-- TOC --><a name="qs"></a>
 # Qs